Srinivasaimandi/playwright-automation-demo/README.md

 ## ⌘ Getting Started
 **Prerequisite**
 - setup node: [Windows][1] | [Ubuntu][2] | [macOS][3]
+- download [Users API](http://github.com/Srinivasaimandi/express-api-demo) and run it as documented

 **Setup**
-- download [Users API](http://github.com/Srinivasaimandi/express-api-demo) and run it as documented
+- download the repository
-- install dependencies:
 - open a terminal in the root of the repository and install the dependencies

     **```npm install```**